 - The course attracts students from a range of academic backgrounds from languages to law, creating a stimulating social and learning environment.
 International students bring an exciting and diverse perspective to the overall programme; especially within group work.

-- The programme offers a unique opportunity to engage with local organizations, through the module, Winning Markets, which is taken in semester one.
+- The programme offers a unique opportunity to engage with local organisations, through the module, Winning Markets, which is taken in semester one.
 This mini-consultancy project runs over the course of the module and students, working in groups, are afforded the chance to present their actionable recommendations based on primary research, to the client company, at the module end.
 These are real-life problems and not simulated for the purpose of assessment.
-Not for Profit and charitable organizations have greatly benefitted from the programme engagement.
+Not for Profit and charitable organisations have greatly benefited from the programme engagement.

+Introduction Students must complete 60 CATS per semester.
 The award of MSc is based on the accumulation of 180 CATS.
+Semester 1 Accounting for Managers (10 CATS)

 Core management skills are highly sought-after by employers in the private and public sectors.
 This MSc provides an opportunity for recent graduates to increase their employment and career prospects, giving themselves a competitive advantage in the graduate labour market.